 The email (title and message) will be copied and opened in a new email window that you can then modify as needed and send to the desired recipient.
 The original email will always remain in your draft folder so you can go back and re-use it as many times as you want.

 If you’re working with large lists then I encourage you to look at doing a mail merge instead.
-Here’s a tip we wrote on that back in 2016 that shows you how to do a mail merge. https://network1consulting.com/tuesday-tip-working-with-mail-merge/.
+Otherwise, this is a great time saver.